MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/directaccess/single-server-wizard/da-basic-plan-s1-infrastructure.md

 1. Identify the network adapter topology you want to use.
 DirectAccess can be set up with either of the following:

-    -   With two network adapters???Either at the edge with one network adapter connected to the Internet and the other to the internal network, or behind a NAT, firewall, or router device, with one network adapter connected to a perimeter network and the other to the internal network.
+    -   With two network adapters - Either at the edge with one network adapter connected to the Internet and the other to the internal network, or behind a NAT, firewall, or router device, with one network adapter connected to a perimeter network and the other to the internal network.

-    -   Behind a NAT device with one network adapter???The DirectAccess server is installed behind a NAT device, and the single network adapter is connected to the internal network.
+    -   Behind a NAT device with one network adapter - The DirectAccess server is installed behind a NAT device, and the single network adapter is connected to the internal network.

 2. Identity your IP addressing requirements: